drivly/mdx.do/README.md

 # mdx.do - MDX Primitives & Utilities

+MDX is extremely powerful in that it has 4 integrated capabilities:
+- Structured Data - human-friendly YAML-based frontmatter
+- Unstructed Content - human-friendly Markdown below the frontmatter
+- Executable Code - develop Javascript/Typescript functions to export
+- UI Components - design and render JSX/React Components

 - [ ] [@mdx.do/admin](/admin) - MDX Search, Edit, & Preview Dashboard
 - [ ] [@mdx.do/ai](/ai) - AI Functions, Workflows, and Agents in MDX
 - [ ] [@mdx.do/api](/api) - Develop and Document APIs entirely in MDX